Alexandria's founded by Alexander

 Unique inscription found at ancient Teos

-This is the only inscription found so far that states the structure of the gymnasium and the fact that Neos were allowed to own property.
-Half of this inscription, is about the punishments the renter would face in the event he does not pay his annual rent or does not maintain the buildings or does not properly manage the land.
+This is the only inscription found so far that states the structure of the gymnasium and the fact that the Neos were allowed to own property.
+Half of this inscription is about the punishments the renter would face if he does not pay his annual rent, does not maintain the buildings, or does not properly manage the land.
 The Neos also vowed to inspect their property at least once a year.

 It is interesting to note that these Neos served as civil servants in politics and in assemblies.

-During the third century BC, many important philosophers, poets, musicians and singers formed a Dionysus Union attracting people like Anacreon, Epicurus and Antimachus.
+During the 3rd century BC, many important philosophers, poets, musicians, and singers formed a Dionysus Union attracting people like Anacreon, Epicurus, and Antimachus.

 Monday, October 24, 2016